bug with 'less-than' query when usng a number

 any hits rather than just skipping node with invalid string data!

-#1 Updated by Jing Tao almost 17 years ago
+#1 Updated by Jing Tao over 17 years ago

 The problem turns out that in nodedata fields which has path "southbc",